Debiasing Algorithm through Model Adaptation

 \paragraph{Debiasing methods} Similarly to the number of bias metrics, researchers proposed various debiasing methods \citep{stanczak_survey_2021, savoldi_etal_2021}.
 The common observation is that models learn the biases from training data \citep{navigli-etal-2023-biases}.
 Therefore, one approach is to curate the model's training corpus or expose it to gender-balanced data in fine-tuning step \citep{lu_gender_2019, ranaldi_trip_2023}.
 Alternatively, the model can be fine-tuned on a dataset of a balanced number of examples for each gender \citep{guo_auto-debias_2022, zmigrod_counterfactual_2019}.

-Another set of approaches is to make targeted changes to the model's parameters.
-The changes can be performed in many ways. \cite{lauscher-etal-2021-sustainable-modular, gira_debiasing_2022, xie_empirical_2023} fine-tune specific parts of the models most prone to convey biases.
+Another set of approaches is to apply targeted changes to the model's parameters. \cite{lauscher-etal-2021-sustainable-modular, gira_debiasing_2022, xie_empirical_2023} fine-tune specific parts of the models most prone to convey biases.
 Alternative approaches include a null-space projection of latent states \citep{ravfogel_linear_2022}, causal intervention \citep{vig_causal_2020}, or model adapters \citep{fu_adapterbias_2023}. \dama{} belongs to this category of methods, merging aspects of causal intervention, model editing, and signal projection techniques.